 A delegation from countries including India, Maldives, Nepal, Pakistan, and Sri Lanka, visited the National Whistleblower Center (NWC) today to learn about U.S. whistleblower reward laws and their role in cracking down on fraud both domestically and internationally.
 The visit was facilitated by the International Visitor Leadership Program (IVLP), an initiative of the U.S. Department of State.

-In a recent interview with the AARP, Attorney General Sessions took a strong stance against Medicare fraud.
+In a recent interview with the AARP, Attorney General Sessions took a strong stance against Medicare fraud and empowering Medicare whistleblowers.
 Sessions stated that it’s time to consider taking Medicare fraud as seriously as the war on drugs (certainly an issue Attorney General Sessions believes to be of paramount importance).

 Medicare fraud is a serious issue.
 It is estimated that 10% of Medicare funds are lost to fraud and waste, totaling approximately $16.2 billion.
 This suggests that billions of dollars, which should be directed to funding health care for our seniors, are instead going to fraudsters taking advantage of American taxpayers and the elderly.